Ben Chifley: Early life

 Chifley became involved with the labour movement as a member of the Locomotive Enginemen's Association.
 He never held executive office, preferring to work as an organiser, but did serve as a divisional delegate to state and federal conferences.
 He developed a reputation for compromise, maintaining good relations with both the railway management and the more militant sections of the union.
-However, Chifley was one of the local leaders of the 1917 Australian general strike, and as a result was dismissed from the railway.
+However, Chifley was one of the local leaders of the 1917 Australian general strike, and as a result was dismissed by NSWGR.
 He and most of the other strikers were eventually reinstated, but lost seniority and related privileges; Chifley was demoted from engine-driver to fireman.
 Despite repeated lobbying, their pre-1917 benefits were not restored until 1925.
 After the strike, the state government of William Holman also de-registered their union, placing it at a severe disadvantage against other railway unions.
 Chifley worked to secure its re-registration, which occurred in 1921, and was also involved in the formation of a national union – the Australian Federated Union of Locomotive Enginemen – in 1920.
 He appeared as an expert witness before the Commonwealth Court of Conciliation and Arbitration in 1924, which subsequently implemented a new federal industrial award for the enginemen.

 Early political involvement

-Chifley joined the Australian Labor Party at a young age, and was involved in state and federal election campaigns as an organiser.
+Chifley joined the Australian Labor Party at a young age, and was involved in state and federal election campaigns as an organizer.
 In 1921, he replaced his father on the board of The National Advocate, a local newspaper that functioned as the mouthpiece of the labour movement.
 In 1922 and 1924, Chifley unsuccessfully contested Labor preselection for the NSW Electoral district of Bathurst.
 He was eventually chosen as the Labor candidate for the Division of Macquarie at the 1925 Australian federal election.
 Macquarie was a large and diverse electorate, covering an area from Bathurst east across the Blue Mountains to Penrith, on the outskirts of Sydney; it included industrial, agricultural, and mining districts in virtually equal measure.
 It was one of the most marginal seats in the country, and had last been won by Labor in 1919.
 Lacking name recognition, Chifley lost the election to the incumbent Nationalist MP, Arthur Manning.
-However, he reprised his candidacy in 1928, mounting a campaign that focused on the Bruce Government's unpopular labour policies.
+However, he reprised his candidacy in 1928, mounting a campaign that focused on the Bruce government's unpopular labour policies.
 He accused the government of endangering the White Australia policy by allowing Southern European migrant workers into the country, claiming it had "allowed so many dagoes and aliens in Australia that today they are all over the country taking work which rightly belongs to all Australians".
 The Labor Party recorded a 6.2-point swing in Macquarie, with Chifley becoming one of three candidates in New South Wales to win seats from the government.